 The Louisiana black bear — the inspiration for the teddy bear — has made an awe-inspiring comeback from the brink of extinction.
 But now, the once-endangered animal, along with countless other animals nationwide, risks losing habitat that was critical to its recovery.

 The Land and Water Conservation Fund has protected millions of acres in nearly every county in the U.S., and all the animals that live in them, for more than 50 years.
 The landmark legislation funded the protection of lands that enabled the Louisiana black bear to stage its comeback from as few as 80 bears in the 1980s to as many as 750 bears today.

-But Congress recently let the Land and Water Conservation Fund expire.
-And the stakes could not be higher.
+But Congress let the Land and Water Conservation Fund expire last September without a plan to renew it.
+The stakes could not be higher.
 Without this critical program, habitats it sustains — like the Tensas River National Wildlife Refuge, home to the Louisiana black bear — risk losing critical funding.

 Critical conservation work is at risk each day that LWCF is not up and running.

 Call on Congress today to renew and fully fund the Land and Water Conservation Fund right away.
 We must protect natural treasures, from these vital habitats for the teddy bear to your own backyard!

 Hang on a moment — we will confirm their response just as soon as it comes through.